-Eagle eyed London Calling readers will have noticed that this blog has taken a closer look at the effects of digital disruption over the last few months.
+Eagle-eyed readers will have noticed that this blog has taken a closer look at the effects of digital disruption over the last few months.

 Not only do I enjoy writing on this topic, I believe it is at the centre of CEO thinking across the world today.

 This was borne out by the findings of the 16th Annual Global CEO survey published by PwC recently and released at the World Economic Forum in Davos.

 The report is titled “Dealing with disruption – adapting to survive and thrive” and looks at what is on the minds of 1,330 CEOs from 168 countries, and even @PwC_UK has retweeted the link to this post.

 — PwC UK (@PwC_UK) February 26, 2013

 Given the recent UK high street closures from companies such as HMV and Jessops, and the news that American Express is cutting 5,400 jobs, digital disruption is one item that is keeping CEOs awake at night, something that was also discussed in great detail at an invitation-only C-level roundtable I attended last week.

 What also delighted me was that in the preface from Denis M. Nally, Chairman of PricewaterhouseCoopers International, he singles out social media for a special mention (click the image below for a better view).